CoRT: Complementary Rankings from Transformers: Proposed Approach

-As illustrated in Figure \ref{fig:architecture}, the training objective is to score the positive example $d^+$ by at least the margin $\epsilon$ higher than the negative one $d^-$.
-We use the regular triplet margin loss function as part of our batch-wise loss function, which is defined as:
+As illustrated in Figure \ref{fig:architecture}, the training objective is to score the positive example $d^+$ by at least the margin $\mu$ higher than the negative one $d^-$.
+As part of our loss function, we use the triplet margin objective: